Immer77/Immer77/README.md

 ### 👋 Hi there, I'm @Immer77!

 #### About Me
-I'm a passionate technologist with a keen interest in various aspects of programming and system architecture.
+I'm a passionate technologist with a keen interest in various aspects of programming and software architecture.
 My journey has taken me through a diverse set of skills and I'm always eager to explore and learn more.

 #### 💻 Technical Skills
 - **Languages:** Java, C#, Python, JavaScript, TypeScript, PowerShell, Bash